Hi, I'm Louie Maas!

 May 2022 – June 2022

-Enabled users to perform many image manipulations, including resizing, applying filters (sepia, greyscale, blur, horizontal/vertical flips, etc.), and to save/load photos to/from user’s computer.
+Enabled users to perform many image manipulations, including resizing, applying filters (sepia, grayscale, blur, horizontal/vertical flips, etc.), and to save/load photos to/from user’s computer.

 Connect Four AI